Filming in South Gloucestershire

 Fees and charges

-There will be an administration charge of £22.10 following any initial enquiry.
+There will be an administration charge starting from £59.20 to £85.00 (depending on crew size) following any initial enquiry.

 Additional site fees may apply depending on the location and film requirements.
 For more information please enquire on the below email address.